-Where do you need to invest money
+Where do you need to invest money?

 When you are just starting a project, there's always a tendency to go overboard.
 You always want to start with the best equipment and software.
 Understandably, you'd want to keep up with professional producers.
-It may seem tempting initially but before going for expensive equipment or software - understand that it might not actually do anything more than what your regular earphone and laptop can produce.
+It may seem tempting initially but before going for expensive equipment or software - understand that it might not actually do anything more than what your regular earphones and laptop can produce.

 If disciplined enough one doesn't require much more when producing quality.
 You can even start with what you have already like your regular earphone and a hosting platform like Hubhopper Studio.